abproject/mock-server/docs/CRUD_EXAMPLE.md

 # CRUD

-There are different combinations of `body` and `bodyFile` are shown in the examples, it is recommended to select one and stick to it.
+In example there are only `bodyFile` configuration, but it is possible to use `body` as text instead.

 > `:id` doesn't analyse the `id` of object `body` or `bodyFile`, so if there is need to have `404 Status` in case of not existing `id` or dynamic answer depending on `id` check [Entries](#entries) example.